FAQs

 What do campers do all day?

-Camp activities include marching, sitting meditation, participating in cooking meals, campfires and team building games.
+Camp activities include sitting meditation, cooking meals, marching (drill practice), campfires, and team-building games.
 There is also free time during which campers simply enjoy the beautiful environment and hang out together.

 Can campers make phone calls?